List of Gotham (franchise) characters: Recurring characters

+Main characters

 James Gordon

-James "Jim" Gordon (portrayed by Ben McKenzie; season 1–5) is a war veteran and homicide detective at the Gotham City Police Department in its 1st Grade working to find the man who killed Bruce Wayne's parents and battling the corruption of Gotham City's Police Department.
+James "Jim" Gordon (portrayed by Ben McKenzie; seasons 1–5) is a war veteran and homicide detective at the Gotham City Police Department in its 1st Grade working to find the man who killed Bruce Wayne's parents and battling the corruption of Gotham City's Police Department.
 His father was Gotham City's District Attorney before his death in a car accident when Gordon was 13 years old.